 Please note the "API" category includes all Asian/Pacific Islander races and ethnicities (Asian Indian, Chinese, Filipino, Japanese, Korean, Vietnamese, Cambodian, Hmong, Laotian, Thai, Other Asian, Native Hawaiian, Guamanian, Samoan, and Other Pacific Islander) and the "Other" category represents all other races not included in the listed categories.

-As the chart below indicates, less than 50% percent of the general population is White-NH.
+As the chart below indicates, just over 40% (41.1%) of the general population is White-NH.
 This illustrates the diversity in the general population of Sacramento County.